akhild555/computer_vision_projects/Image_Morphing/README.md

 - The goal of this project is to morph an image of one person's face into another person's face.

-- A morph is a simultaneous warp of the image shape and a cross-dissolve of the image colors.The warp is controlled by defining a correspondence between the two pictures.
+- A morph is a simultaneous warp of the image shape and a cross-dissolve of the image colors.
+The warp is controlled by defining a correspondence between the two pictures.
 The correspondence should map eyes to eyes, mouth to mouth, chin to chin, ears to ears, etc., to get the smoothest transformations possible.